|Guide||♦||126 Triplogs||0 Topics|

 The Goldmine Trail is one of the more popular trails in the San Tan Mountain Regional Park.
 This is likely due to the elevation gain and rewarding views.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.